edwbaker/edwbaker.github.io/notes/collatz-conjecture.md

 ## Intro

 Take any positive integer, n.
 If n is even divide it by 2 (n/2).
 If n is odd multiple by 3 and add 1 (3n+1).
 Repeat the process on the new value.
-The Collatz Conjecture is that this sequence will eventually reach 1 (or more accurately will get stuck in the loop 4 -> -> 2 -> 1 -> 4).
+The Collatz Conjecture is that this sequence will eventually reach 1 (and then get stuck in the loop 4 -> 2 -> 1 -> 4).
 The routes from n to 1 can be visualised as a graph.

 <img src="/imgs/collatz-graph.png" alt="Graph of Collatz COnjecture" height="593" width="72"/>
 Graph of the collatz conjecture from [Wikimedia](https://en.wikipedia.org/wiki/File:Collatz-graph-all-30-no27.svg).